ronaldbosma/call-apim-with-managed-identity/demos/demo.md

 ## 2. What you can demo after deployment

-### Setup

-Before you start testing the scenarios, prepare the test file to use your deployed resources:

-1. Open the [tests.http](https://github.com/ronaldbosma/call-apim-with-managed-identity/blob/main/tests/tests.http) file in Visual Studio Code.

-1. Replace the placeholders with your actual values:
-   - `<your-api-management-service-name>` with the name of your API Management service
-   - `<your-function-app-name>` with your Function App hostname
-   - `<your-call-protected-api-workflow-url>` with your Logic App workflow URL

-     To get the Logic App workflow URL:
-        - Navigate to your Logic App resource in the Azure portal
-        - Open the `call-protected-api-workflow` workflow
-        - Click on the HTTP trigger (first step in the workflow)
-        - Copy the value of the "HTTP URL" from the trigger details
-        - Use this URL to replace `<your-call-protected-api-workflow-url>` in the tests.http file

 ### Review the configuration

 Before diving into the scenarios, let's understand how managed identity authentication works in this setup.